ebaymademepoor/django_milestone_project_myTeam/README.md

 display the groups password, these details can be passed on to other users to allow friends to join the group.

 Next is the matches section which shows any matches that have been organised.
-Upto 8 matches will be displayed in this row.
+Up to 8 matches will be displayed in this row.
 The first will be the match arranged for no more than 7 days previous and then the proceeding 7 matches from that date.
 So even if a team has a game each day, they will still be able to access the next upcoming